 WLE is developing a growing portfolio of policy and technical solutions across ecosystems, sectors and scales.
 These connect and consider key natural resources: land, water, biodiversity; and how to manage these to ensure we connect rural-urban environments, deliver gender equity and manage risks and trade-offs.
 Capacity building cuts across many of our tools and approaches.

-WLE, which is now in it's second Phase (2017–2022), is a research program that is designed to work across disciplines, sectors and scales to develop and test evidence-based technological, institutional and policy innovations.
-These innovations support the social and environmental sustainability of agri-food systems and lead to the development of solutions that are meet the needs of research users and the environment.
+WLE, which is now in its second Phase (2017–2022), supports innovations that enhance the social and environmental sustainability of agri-food systems and lead to the development of solutions that meet the needs of research users and the environment.
 Learn more here.

 The program’s four main research themes are designed to work on specific topics that were selected for their ability to help make agriculture more equitable and sustainable.
-In addition, the Managing agricultural landscapes for sustainability theme will pool evidence on sustainability from WLE and other CGIAR research programs in order to deliver knowledge and evidence to support large-scale development decisions and investments on commodities.
+In addition, the Enhancing Sustainability across Agricultural Systems theme pools and synthesizes evidence on sustainability from WLE and other CGIAR research programs in order to deliver knowledge and evidence to support large-scale development decisions and investments on commodities.

 WLE uses the following mechanisms to bring about change:

 - Evidence-base knowledge to make the case for, and identify what works for, sustainable intensification of agriculture

 - Integrated solutions to better manage risk related to shocks and stresses

 - Models and scenarios to understand trade-offs and synergies

 - Institutional innovations that include new policies and arrangements to share benefits